 Cautions and Considerations

 Disabling the login password removes a layer of security from your device.
 Anyone with physical access can start your PC and access your files.
 Sensitive data stored in browsers or apps may also become accessible without protection.
 For laptops or devices in public or shared spaces, keep the password enabled to prevent unauthorized access.
-If you need to leave your PC unattended during the day, use Windows + L
+If you need to leave your PC unattended during the day, use Windows + L to lock the screen manually.

 - Switching to a local account disables Microsoft account sync features, such as OneDrive, Microsoft Store, and settings backup.